 There are ways to find and pay for a good treatment facility without health insurance.
 You can even combine several of the methods below in order to get the rehab help your loved one needs.

-Payment Options for Drug Rehab Without Insurance
+Paying for Drug Rehab Without Insurance

 Use these strategies if insurance is not an option for addiction treatment.
 Also be sure to look at different rehab options and programs to find the most affordable therapy and get the most for your money.